canonical/brand-store-documentation/docs/how-to/configure-serial-vault.rst

 	potentially compromised device and instead is created and stored within Canonical's infrastructure.

-To get started with the `Serial Vault <https://serial-vault-admin.canonical.com/>`_ follow the how-to guides available for `its <https://canonical-serial-vault.readthedocs-hosted.com>`_ documentation.

-The explanation section provides some useful context for what a lot of the terms you'll encounter when working with your Dedicated Snap Store mean.
+Please refer to the `Serial Vault documentation <https://canonical-serial-vault.readthedocs-hosted.com>`_ for more information.